Mount Kearsarge, Wilmot NH

 • Wilmot, NH | Sunapee Region

-Mt Kearsarge's exposed rocky summit, over 2,000 feet proud of the surrounding landscape
+Mt Kearsarge's exposed summit, standing 2,000 feet proud.

 Atop the summit sits a fire tower that was erected in 1913 but has piled on the pounds in recent years since becoming adorned by an increasing amount of communications equipment.
-The state has a Fire Tower Quest Patch and program available; and this fire tower is one of 15 included on its list.
-See the Trailspotting Fire Tower List for a map of all standing New Hampshire fire towers and links to fire towers that we've visited.
+One of over twenty standing fire towers in the state, the Mount Kearsarge Fire Tower is included in the New Hampshire Fire Tower Quest.
+Visit just five of these towers and receive a complimentary Tower Quest patch and water bottle decal.
+Check out the Trailspotting Fire Tower link at the foot of this page for more information and a map to all fire towers in New England.

 Bring your best hiking boots to this trail as traction is important and remember to pack a few layers for the exposed summit.
 The views may be impressive, but so is the wind-chill.
 The easiest route to the summit is to drive up to Rollins State Park on the South side of the mountain and take the half-mile Rollins Trail to the summit.
 From the same location you can also include the more rocky Lincoln Trail to make a loop trail with no additional distance.
 Other more difficult and longer routes are available and we detail all these below.